 Yes, you must even learn these when you are in France.
-Nothing’s more embarrassing than repeating something that you’ve often heard in French, thinking it’s no more than a harmless interjection…. only to learn (regretfully late) that you’re actually turning the air blue with vulgarities.
+Nothing’s more embarrassing than repeating something you’ve often heard in French, thinking it’s no more than a harmless interjection…. only to learn (regretfully late) that you’re turning the air blue with vulgarities.

 Oops.